tonygilkerson/ckad/practice-questions/question.md

 mybox   0/1     Completed   0          3m15s
 ```

-### Question 10

-Create a pod with image `busybox` that echoes 'hello world' to the interactive terminal and then exits, but this time have the pod deleted automatically
+### Create a pod with image `busybox` that echoes 'hello world' to the interactive terminal and then exits, but this time have the pod deleted automatically

-Answer:

 ```sh
 # Review help, I remember something about "--rm" so start there